 It’s news no one ever wants.
-If you’ve managed to escape the unpleasantness of childhood decay, it’s probably particularly unwelcome news to hear.
-No one wants to hear that their child is suffering from decay, and no child welcomes the news that they’re going to need to spend more time in the dental chair.
+If you’ve managed to escape the unpleasantness of childhood tooth decay, it’s probably particularly unwelcome news to hear.
+No one wants to hear that their child is suffering from tooth decay, and no child welcomes the news that they’re going to need to spend more time in the dental chair.
 Finding out that a filling is necessary is decidedly unpleasant news.
 But, rather than answering all the questions about your dental health, finding out a filling is necessary is likely to open up a larger set of questions.
-Foremost among these questions is probably, “Will it hurt to have a filling?
+Foremost among these questions is probably, “Does it hurt to get a filling?
 If so, how much and for how long?”

 We’ve all heard a horror story about a friend or acquaintance who went to the dentist thinking everything was just fine and left miserable, having endured a lengthy procedure, suffering from the aftereffects of anesthesia, and experiencing pain from the procedure.
 Is that the inevitable and necessary result of having caries disease?
 Not really.
 As in other areas of life, people rarely share the boring stories of normal outcomes and well-handled procedures.
 Only the most dramatic horror stories are the ones widely shared and told with relish.
 The most common cases of dental treatment don’t resemble the horror story (or stories) you may have heard.